johannbuere/LAKBAI/backend/README.md

 ## Support

 For issues or questions, please check:
-1. This README file
-2. The configuration in `config.py`
-3. The data format in the `Data/` directory
+1. The data format in the `Data/` directory